LGM-118 Peacekeeper: Minuteman

 Deployment of the Minuteman ICBM began in 1962, during the Cold War, and proceeded rapidly.
 Limited accuracy with a circular error probable (CEP) of about 0.6 to 0.8 nmi and a small warhead of less than 1 megaton meant the system was unable to attack hardened targets like missile silos.
 This limited these early models to attacks on strategic targets like cities and ports, and the system had little or no capability as a counterforce weapon.
-The Air Force relied on its manned bombers as the primary weapon for attacking hardened targets and saw the ICBM as a survivable deterrent that would guard against an attack on its bomber fleet.
+The Air Force relied on its crewed bombers as the primary weapon for attacking hardened targets and saw the ICBM as a survivable deterrent that would guard against an attack on its bomber fleet.

-As the Kennedy administration took power, the new Secretary of Defense, Robert McNamara, was given the task of making the US military the most powerful in the world while at the same time reducing its expenditures.
-He ultimately solved this problem by greatly reducing reliance on the bomber and passing the role to the Minuteman.
-Over time, improvements to the Soviet missiles, real or imagined, led to US officials proposing a worrying scenario; a Soviet first strike with a limited number of warheads aimed at the Minuteman control bunkers could cripple the US ICBM fleet.
-At the time the Soviets were only capable of mounting a limited attack.
-With the limited accuracy of Soviet missiles, only an attack with a small number of missiles carrying very large warheads (multi-megaton range) was feasible.
-They had just enough of these to make a damaging, but not decisive, attack on the US ICBM fleet.
-By April 1964 the US had more ICBMs on active alert than strategic bombers, which exacerbated this concern.
+Soviet missiles were known to have very low accuracy, far too low to directly attack US missile silos.
+They did have the combination of accuracy and power to attack the US bomber bases.
+Although it would be very difficult to arrange, there was the possibility that a combination of missile attacks on US bomber bases combined with bomber attacks on the missile bases would leave the US at a disadvantage.
+The survivability of the missile fleet became increasingly important, especially after the Kennedy administration took power, and the new Secretary of Defense, Robert McNamara, was given the task of making the US military the most powerful in the world while at the same time reducing its expenditures.
+He solved this problem by greatly reducing reliance on bombers, and by 1964, there were more US ICBMs than bombers on nuclear alert.

-The US ICBM fleet was primarily targeted against cities, and retargeting them took considerable time.
-In the event of a Soviet missile launch, the US faced the difficult decision of whether to fire their own missiles immediately or wait to determine the targets of the Soviet missiles.
+By the mid-1960s, the missile had become the main US strategic weapon.
+This led to concerns about various warfighting scenarios, especially as the Soviets improved their missiles.
+In the event of a Soviet missile launch, the US faced the difficult decision of whether to fire their missiles immediately or wait to determine the targets of the Soviet missiles.
 Firing early might mean striking civilian targets (countervalue) when the Soviets had only targeted military installations, something US politicians considered to be a serious problem (part of the flexible response doctrine).
-Conversely, waiting to fire might mean the loss of the ICBM fleet.
-However, as the US Navy was quick to point out, their Polaris fleet's stealth and mobility would maintain a countervalue force.
+Even if the Soviets attacked only the bombers, the US would be left with no counterforce approach, as both the Navy and Air Force missiles could only attack large targets.